 Collect Boxes and Start Packing

-Collect boxes.
-As the moving date closes in, it’s time to get packing.
-If you’re looking to save a pretty penny, you could head to a local coffee shop, grocery store, restaurant, or shop and ask what days they typically get deliveries and if you can come to take the used boxes off their hands.
-Then, over the next three weeks, stop in and collect as many boxes as you can.
+As the moving date gets closer, it’s time to acquire boxes.
+You can buy them or, to save money, start hunting down free boxes.
+Good sources include local restaurants, liquor stores, coffee shops, and supermarkets.
+Simply call or stop in and ask what days they typically get deliveries and if you can come to take the used boxes off their hands.
+Then, over the week or so, stop in and collect as many boxes as you can.

-Buy the moving supplies you need.
-You will still need to buy a few items to get packing, including heavy-duty packing tape, a marker for labeling things, and bubble wrap for fragile items.
-If you’re not hiring a moving company, you might consider renting a dolly, which can make moving heavy items much easier, and furniture pads to protect your belongings from scratches and dings.
+You’ll also need to pick up some other items for packing, including heavy-duty packing tape, a marker for labeling things, and bubble wrap for fragile items.
+If you’re not hiring a moving company, you might consider renting a dolly, which can make moving heavy items much easier, plus furniture pads to protect your belongings from scratches and dings.
 Sheets and towels can also be used to protect furniture and as padding inside of boxes.

 1 Week Before the Move